Chapter 0: Python & Jupyter Notebooks#

 0.1 Python#

-Python is a popular programming language available on all major computer platforms including Mac, Linux, and Windows.
+Python is a popular programming language available on all major computer platforms including macOS, Linux, and Windows.
 It is a scripting language which means that the moment the user presses the Return key or Run, the Python software interprets and runs the code.
 This is in contrast to a compiled language like C where the code must first be translated into binary (i.e., machine language) before it can be run.
 On-the-fly interpretation makes Python quick to use and often provides the user with rapid results.
 This is ideal for scientific data analysis where the user is routinely making changes to the processing and visualization of the data.

 Python is free, open source software and is maintained by the non-profit Python Software Foundation.
 This is appealing for two major reasons.
 The first is that it is widely, freely, and irrevocably available to anyone who wants to use it regardless of budget.
 With proprietary software, which is more and more commonly offered under a subscription model, if a company stops offering or updating a software package, it may simply become unavailable leaving users without the software they built their work around.
 Second, it is open source, so anyone can inspect and modify the code.
 This allows anyone to review the code to ensure it does what it claims instead of relying on the assertions of the software distributer.